-All training will be maintained on the Training Matrix, along with licence information and any other qualifications.
+All training will be maintained within Safety Champion software, along with licence information and any other qualifications.
 Current copies of certificates/licences are to be held also.

 Review and evaluation

 Training programs must be reviewed to ensure they are effective and able to meet the skills and knowledge requirements of the workplace.